guilines/ia369_project/README.md

 * HTML 5

 ### Running
+Download the jqWidgets into a folder.

-In a Terminal / Power Shell, inside the cloned repository, execute the following line:
+In a Terminal / Power Shell, inside the cloned repository, execute the following steps:
+* Create a symbolic link to the jqwidgets
+    * $ cd static/

+    * $ ln -s FOLDER_TO_JQWIDGETS/jqwidgets-4.5.0 widgets

+    * $ cd ../
+* Execute the app
-$ python app.py
+    * $ python app.py

-Open your browser at: [127.0.0.1:8080](127.0.0.1:8080)
+* Open your browser at: [127.0.0.1:8080](127.0.0.1:8080)

 ## Research Results